 You will also notice that your sense of smell and taste improves.

 You will have more energy and focus.You will not feel out of breath.Your immune system will be healthier, meaning you will have fewer colds or other infections.You will feel more in control of your life.

 If you quit smoking you will have better smelling:

-ClothesHairBreath You will have fewer wrinkles.You will have whiter teeth.
+ClothesHairBreath You will have fewer wrinkles.You will have whiter teeth and healthier gums.

 How much money do you spend on cigarettes?
 They are not cheap.
 Think of all the money you could save by not smoking.
 Instead, you can use the money to buy necessities like groceries or gas for your car.
 Perhaps the extra money you save can go toward treating yourself to a nice dinner at your favorite restaurant or right into a college savings account or future investment for a dream vacation or house.

 These are just some reasons to quit smoking.
 Think of others and write them down.
 Keep them with you, perhaps near your pack of cigarettes.
 The next time you feel the urge to grab a smoke, you will be reminded of the good reasons not to do so.

 Free help to quit smoking.
 National Cancer Institute website.
 Available at:

 http://www.cancer.gov/cancertopics/tobacco/smoking.
 Accessed April 14, 2015.